Top 5 Benefits of Ceramides for Skin & Hair

 -

-Ceramide 1: These types of natural ceramides contain the most abundant one found in the skin, making up a significant portion of the skin's natural barrier.
+Ceramide 1: These types of natural ceramides are the most abundant one found in the skin, making up a significant portion of the skin's natural barrier.
 It acts as a foundation for the skin barrier and helps to retain moisture, keeping the skin hydrated and preventing dryness.
 By replenishing ceramide 1 in the skin, you can help to improve the overall health and hydration of your skin.

 -